mehonal/bulk-hypertext-regex-find-and-replace/readme.md

 SKIP_FILES_WITH_UNIDENTIFIED_TAGS=YES

-# Strings file
+# Strings File

 The strings file should contain:
 1. regex expressions to search for in the files
 2. A delimiter (this is determined in the settings file)
 3. What to replace the matching regex expressions with

-## Example Strings File Configuration:
+## Example Strings File Configuration

 Hello||||Hi